 What is it really all about then?
 Tell me the truth.

 Every person and every industry in the world is influenced by, and depends upon, transport and logistics.
 Consequently, there are so many diverse careers available in this exciting, fast-paced and ever-changing sector.
 People who work in transport and logistics are constantly kept on their toes.
-The industry needs to be flexible in order to accommodate public opinion, governmental decisions and environmental factors.
+The industry needs to be flexible in order to accommodate the influence of public opinion, governmental decisions and environmental factors.

-Many different skills are needed for the many different kinds of transport and logistics careers, but the one thing you really need is an interest in being part of an industry that makes the world go round (or makes things go round the world?!).
+Loads of different skills are needed for the many different kinds of transport and logistics careers, but the one thing you really need is an interest in being part of an industry that makes the world go round (or makes things go round the world?!).

 Sounds great, tell me more!